Khuda Kay Liye: Plot

 Brothers Mansoor and Sarmad are two successful singers from Lahore.
-Sarmad eventually is influenced by an Islamic activist Maulana Tahiri, as he begins to practice a more conservative Islamic way of living and gives up his music career as it is considered "haram" by the Islamic activist.
-Maryam (Mary), a westernised British Pakistani girl, falls in love with Dave from the British community.
-However this displeases her father, who is hypocritical, despite himself being in a live-in relationship with a British woman.
+Sarmad is eventually influenced by an Islamic activist Maulana Tahiri, as he begins to practice a more conservative Islamic way of living and gives up his music career as it is considered "haram" by the Islamic activist.
+In London, Maryam (Mary), a Westernised British Pakistani girl, falls in love with Dave from the British community.
+However, this displeases her hypocritical father despite himself being in a live-in relationship with a British woman.

-Meanwhile, Mary's father plans to take her for a trip to Pakistan to meet Sarmad and Mansoor.
+Meanwhile, Mary's father plans to take her to Pakistan to meet Sarmad and Mansoor.
 During the visit, she is deceived by her father and taken across the border to Afghanistan under the guise of attending a relative's wedding.
 In Afghanistan, she is forcefully married off to her cousin Sarmad and abandoned in their household.
 In an escape attempt, Mary tries to run from the village but gets caught by Sarmad.
 He eventually rapes her, as advised by the maulana, as a sort of punishment so that Mary would not escape again.
-Mary becomes pregnant and has a baby, thus lowering her chances to escape.
+As a result, Mary becomes pregnant and has Sarmad's baby, thus lowering her chances of escape.

 Simultaneously, Mansoor goes to a musical school in Chicago, where he meets fellow music student Janie.
-They fall in love with each other and Janie stops drinking alcohol for him.
+They fall in love, and Janie stops drinking alcohol for him.
 They eventually marry.
-However, shortly after the events of 9/11, Mansoor gets arrested by the FBI due to his Islamic background and is detained and tortured for a year in Guantanamo Bay detention camp.
+However, shortly after 9/11, Mansoor gets arrested by the FBI due to his Islamic background and is detained and tortured for a year in Guantanamo Bay detention camp.

-Mary is rescued by Sarmad's father under the protection of the British government.
-A devastated Mary takes her father and cousin to court in Pakistan for justice.
-Wali (Naseeruddin Shah), a Maulana, then explains to the court how Islam is being misused in the name of war and hatred, bringing the religion forward in a believable and peaceful manner.
+Sarmad's father rescues Mary under the protection of the British government.
+A devastated Mary takes her father and husband to court in Pakistan for justice.
+Wali (Naseeruddin Shah), a Maulana, then explains to the court how Islam is being misused in the name of war and hatred, bringing the religion forward believably and peacefully.
 Traumatised by all the suffering he has seen and caused, Sarmad withdraws the case.
-He also realizes the damage that he was made to inflict in the name of religion.
-Mary is now free and returns to the village where she was kept prisoner so she can educate the girls there.
+He also realises the damage he inflicted in the name of religion.
+Mary is now free and returns to the village where she was a prisoner to educate the girls.
 Meanwhile, Mansoor is still in FBI custody after a year of torment; the last torture session having inflicted permanent brain damage.
-After a failed rehab attempt, he is deported and reunited with his family in Pakistan where he begins to recover.
+After a failed rehab attempt, he is deported and reunited with his family in Pakistan, where he begins to recover.